CMPS-6100/lab-09-template/lab-10.md

 ## Warmup

-The simple client/server program from the textbook has been provided for you.
+The simple client/server program from the textbook has been provided for you with a few small differences.

-We have refactored it to abstract away the details of the socket connections into their own functions.
-Otherwise, the code is the same as what is provided in our textbook.
+First, we have refactored it to abstract away the details of the socket connections into their own functions.

+Second, we have required that the port number for the client and server be provided on the command line when each is started.

+We did not change how the client and server connect to each other or what they do after connected.

 Study it and answer the following questions.